Estimating Treatment Effects with Independent Component Analysis: Estimating Treatment Effects with ICA

-As the above conditional independence does not depend on the noise distribution of $X$, this suggests that $X$ could have Gaussian noise (which is generally not allowed in ICA theory)---and as we will demonstrate, $X$ indeed can have Gaussian noise (\cref{cor:ica_gauss}).
-The above setup has identifiability results under so-called sufficient variability conditions.
-For example, if our data came from sufficiently different subgroups.
-Such variability is rigorously characterized in the literature, \eg, in~\citep{hyvarinen_unsupervised_2016,hyvarinen_nonlinear_2019,wendong_causal_2023,reizinger_identifiable_2024,morioka_connectivity-contrastive_2023}.
-Importantly, the above nonlinear (exchangeable) \gls{plr} model becomes identifiable.
-That is, if the identifiability result is up to permutation, scaling, and zero-preserving elementwise nonlinear transformations, then we can recover the causal graph by the result of \citet{reizinger_jacobian-based_2023} (and also resolve the permutation indeterminacy).
-When we have identifiability up to only permutation and scaling, we get the following Jacobian of the inference map $\boldsymbol{f}^{-1}: Z\mapsto S$
+As the above conditional independence does not depend on the distribution of $X$, as in \cref{cor:ica_gauss}, $X$ can even have a Gaussian distribution.
+Moreover, this nonlinear, conditionally independent setup is known to yield identifiability under ``sufficient variability conditions'' that arise, for example, when data are generated from sufficiently different subgroups~\citep{hyvarinen_unsupervised_2016,hyvarinen_nonlinear_2019,wendong_causal_2023,reizinger_identifiable_2024,morioka_connectivity-contrastive_2023}.
+When the identifiability result is up to permutation, scaling, and zero-preserving elementwise nonlinear transformations, then we can recover the causal graph and resolve the permutation indeterminacy by the result of~\citet{reizinger_jacobian-based_2023}.
+When we have identifiability up to only permutation and scaling, we recover the following Jacobian of the inference map from $Z$ to $S$ up to a non-zero constant $c$:

-Due to the additive structure of the treatment effect, we can already read off $\theta$ up to a scalar factor.
-This is possible due to the specific additive structure.
-Namely, the second column of \jinvf in \cref{eq:jinf_plr}, \ie, the one corresponding to the partial derivatives \wrt $T$ should have a factor of one on the diagonal for an \gls{anm}.
-Dividing by that scalar gives us back $\theta.$ Our observation in the nonlinear case emphasizes important connections between the statistical and causal estimation communities.
-As their target of interest is often fundamentally the same, \ie, a model with additive structures (\gls{plr} or \gls{anm}), our insight could lead to exploiting the synergies between the two fields.
+Fortunately, due to the specific additive structure of the \gls{plr} model, we can also recover the treatment effect exactly from this scaled Jacobian by simply dividing the $-\theta$ entry of the Jacobian by any diagonal entry to eliminate the unknown scaling. \paragraph{Using FastICA for nonlinear PLR.} The above intuition gives us hope that if we only aim to selectively estimate the treatment effect (and not to solve the full \gls{bss} problem), then the additive structure of \gls{plr} might lead to good treatment effect estimates, even when the covariates affect both treatment and outcome nonlinearly.
+We explicitly test this using the following setup, \cf \cref{subsec:lin_nonlin}): \begin{enumerate}[nolistsep] \item We generate data from a nonlinear \gls{plr} model; \item We input the observations, \ie, $(X,T,Y)$ into \textit{linear} FastICA; and \item We use the same strategy as in \cref{lem:lin_plr_ica} to resolve the permutation and scaling indetereminacies. \end{enumerate}